cbirdsong/wp-spelunker/.wordpress-org/readme.txt

 I'd eventually like to list:

-- Images
+- Images used in content
-- Custom fields / postmeta
+- Advanced Custom Fields
 - Shortcodes _(in the meantime, check out [Shortcodes in Use](https://wordpress.org/plugins/shortcodes-in-use/))_